cid-harvard/react-pswot-plot/README.md

 # react-pswot-plot

+## by the Growth Lab at Harvard's Center for International Development

-> React component for creating a SWOT scatterplot with a beeswarm at the zero-axis for Potential
+React component for creating a SWOT scatterplot with a beeswarm at the zero-axis for Potential

+> This package is part of Harvard Growth Lab’s portfolio of software packages, digital products and interactive data visualizations.
+To browse our entire portfolio, please visit The Viz Hub at [growthlab.app](https://growthlab.app/).
+To learn more about our research, please visit [Harvard Growth Lab’s](https://growthlab.cid.harvard.edu/) home page.

 [![NPM](https://img.shields.io/npm/v/react-pswot-plot.svg)](https://www.npmjs.com/package/react-pswot-plot) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)